snoyberg/keter/README.md

     This has not yet been confirmed to work in production.
 If you use this, please report either its success or failure back to me.

+    Additionally, to make sure that nginx does not reset the `Host` header (which keter uses to choose the right target), you will need to add:

+        proxy_set_header Host $host;

 *   Keter does not handle password-protected SSL key files well.
 When provided with such a key file, unlike Apache and Nginx, Keter will not pause to ask